joaompinto/cmdliner/README.md

 # Instead of calling your main function directly you call cli(), it will handle
-# the argument parsing and invoke the previosly decorated function
+# the argument parsing and invoke the previously decorated function
 if __name__ == "__main__":
     cli()
 ```

-# Using it
+Testing:
 ```
 $ python test.py
 hello